 A hammer drill with masonry bit is required to drill holes into concrete.
 Concrete anchors inserted into the drilled holes fasten the bases to the decking.
 For wood decking, use lag bolts to mount the bases.

-Follow the manufactures instructions in regards to the spacing between each base.
+Follow the glass fencing manufactures instructions in regards to the spacing between each base.

 Installing the Glass Panels

 The panels of glass pool fencing are easy to install.
 They simply drop into slots found in the bases.
 Rubber pads protect the glass on each side.
 Set screws prevent the glass from moving, securing them into place.

 Check panels for level before tightening set screws.
 Setting blocks shimmed between the glass and the bases account for inconstancies in the pool decking.
 Therefore, ensuring the tops of all the glass pool fence panels are the same height.